Coronavirus: community resources

-A guidance document produced by the Wales Council for Voluntary Action (WCVA) has been produced to help both volunteers and community volunteer co-ordinators responding to Covid-19.
+A guidance document from the Wales Council for Voluntary Action (WCVA) has been produced to help both volunteers and community volunteer co-ordinators responding to Covid-19.

 It is recommended that all voluntary and community groups responding to Covid-19 in Denbighshire join DVSC.
 DVSC can support with volunteer recruitment, DBS checks and guidance on things such as funding and governance.

 If you are an organisation that does not qualify as a DVSC Member, but are interested in supporting DVSC, volunteers, volunteering and the third sector in Denbighshire, you are invited to become a Partner.

 Please complete this application form.
 You will then be contacted when your partnership is live.

 DVSC members’ fee structure